dan-nagle/h2m/README.txt

 4. Build in pieces if errors occur
 It may be necessary to build CMake, Clang and LLVM, and h2m seperately due to complicated problems building the large projects.
-Troubleshooting advice fromt the LLVM and CMake websites should be helpful.
-The h2mbuild.sh script can then be used to build h2m, or CMake can be used directly, specifying the directories to search for the CMake config files as specified above.
+Troubleshooting advice from the LLVM and CMake websites should be helpful.
+The h2mbuild.sh script can then be used to build h2m, or CMake can be used directly, specifying the directories to search for the CMake config files as described directly below.

 Building h2m Without the Script: